-- 1. Prescription Drugs and supplies received from an Out-of-Network pharmacy. - 2.
-Prescription Drugs and supplies received as an inpatient in a hospital or other covered inpatient facility, except where covered as part of the inpatient stay. - 3.
-Non-legend or Non-formulary Prescription Drugs. - 4.
+- 1. Prescription Drugs and supplies received as an inpatient in a hospital or other covered inpatient facility, except where covered as part of the inpatient stay. - 2.
+Non-legend or Non-formulary Prescription Drugs. - 3.
 Medication or preparations used for cosmetic purposes to promote hair growth, prevent hair growth, or medicated cosmetics.
-These included but are not limited to Rogaine®, Viniqa®, finasteride. - 5.
-Drugs not approved by the FDA. - 6.
-Any medications used to treat infertility. - 7.
-Delivery charges for prescriptions. - 8.
-Charges for the administration of any drug unless dispensed in the Physician's office or through Home Health Care. - 9.
-Drugs which are provided as samples to the Provider. - 10.
-Antibacterial soap/detergent, toothpaste/gel, shampoo, or mouthwash/rinse. - 11.
-Hypodermic needles, syringes, or similar devices, except when used for administration of a covered drug when prescribed in accordance with the terms of the RETAIL PHARMACY/MAIL ORDER PRESCRIPTION DRUGS section. - 12.
-Therapeutic devices or appliances, including support garments and other non-medicinal supplies (regardless of intended use). - 13.
-Certain Prescription Drugs may not be covered if you could use a Clinically Equivalent Drug, even if written as a prescription, unless required by law. - 14.
+These included but are not limited to Rogaine®, Viniqa®, finasteride. - 4.
+Drugs not approved by the FDA. - Any medications used to treat infertility.
+These must be filled through CVS Specialty. - 6.
+Delivery charges for prescriptions. - 7.
+Charges for the administration of any drug unless dispensed in the Physician's office or through Home Health Care. - 8.
+Drugs which are provided as samples to the Provider. - 9.
+Antibacterial soap/detergent, toothpaste/gel, shampoo, or mouthwash/rinse. - 10.
+Hypodermic needles, syringes, or similar devices, except when used for administration of a covered drug when prescribed in accordance with the terms of the RETAIL PHARMACY/MAIL ORDER PRESCRIPTION DRUGS section. - 11.
+Therapeutic devices or appliances, including support garments and other non-medicinal supplies (regardless of intended use). - 12.
+Certain Prescription Drugs may not be covered if you could use a Clinically Equivalent Drug, even if written as a prescription, unless required by law. - 13.
 Over-the-counter items, drugs, devices and products, or Prescription Drugs with over the counter equivalents and any drugs, devices or products that are therapeutically comparable to an over the counter drug, device, or product, even if written as a prescription.
-This includes Prescription Drugs when any version or strength becomes available over the counter.
-This Exclusion does not apply to over-the-counter products that We must cover under federal law with a Prescription. - 15.
-Drugs not requiring a prescription by federal law (including drugs requiring a prescription by state law, but not federal law) except for injectable insulin, or where applicable law requires covered of the drug. - 16.
-Prescription Drugs, which are dispensed in quantities or refill frequency which exceed the applicable limits established by Us, at Our sole discretion. - 17.
-Refills of prescriptions in excess of the quantity or refill frequency prescribed by the Provider, or refilled more than one year from the date prescribed. - 18.
-Prescription Drugs dispensed for the purpose of international travel.
+This includes Prescription Drugs when any version or strength becomes available

-- 19. Prescription Drugs which have been obtained through a Home Health Agency. - 20.
-Maintenance drugs after a total of a 90 day supply that have been purchased an In-Network pharmacy.
-All maintenance drugs received after your initial 90 day supply must be purchased from the University of Colorado Hospital Mail Order Prescription Service to be covered. - 21.
-Drugs for treatment of sexual or erectile dysfunction or inadequacies, regardless of origin or cause, and even if the dysfunction is a side effect of, or related to another covered disease or illness. - 22.
+- over the counter.
+This Exclusion does not apply to over-the-counter products that We must cover under federal law with a Prescription. - 14.
+Drugs not requiring a prescription by federal law (including drugs requiring a prescription by state law, but not federal law) except for injectable insulin, or where applicable law requires covered of the drug. - 15.
+Prescription Drugs, which are dispensed in quantities or refill frequency which exceed the applicable limits established by Us, at Our sole discretion. - 16.
+Refills of prescriptions in excess of the quantity or refill frequency prescribed by the Provider, or refilled more than one year from the date prescribed. - 17.
+Prescription Drugs dispensed for the purpose of international travel. - 18.
+Prescription Drugs which have been obtained through a Home Health Agency. - 19.
+Drugs for treatment of sexual or erectile dysfunction or inadequacies, regardless of origin or cause, and even if the dysfunction is a side effect of, or related to another covered disease or illness. - 20.
 When benefits are provided for Prescription Drugs under the PRESCRIPTION BENEFITS ADMINISTERED BY CVS CAREMARK section, they will not also be provided under the PRESCRIPTION DRUGS ADMINISTERED BY A PROFESSIONAL PROVIDER section.